 In the XML MQ section you set parameters specific to monitoring XML MQ-based software services.

-For any given AMD you can change global settings for all XML transactions over IBM MQ, so that the settings are inherited by all user-defined software services for this protocol.
+For any given NAM Probe, you can change global settings for all XML transactions over IBM MQ so that the settings are inherited by all user-defined software services for this protocol.
 If required, global settings can then be overridden by specific settings for a particular user-defined software service.

-To configure global XML over IBM MQ monitoring settings for an AMD:
+To configure global XML over IBM MQ monitoring settings for a NAM Probe:

 Choose the operation model.
 The possible values are:

 Mixed In the mixed model, operation analysis is attempted at the level of the protocol analyzer: the protocol analyzer attempts to assemble the operation from two hits.
 However, this may not be possible, because of the time difference between the two parts of the operation.
 Therefore, if an operation is not identified at the protocol analyzer level, analysis is passed for post processing, to the transaction level.
 Each MQ hit (request-response pair) without any content is recognized as an operation and MQ hits with content are assembled into operations.

 External In the external model, we identify operations exclusively at the transaction level.
 Each MQ hit (request-response pair) is recognized as an operation.